Betty Boop: Lawsuits and recent ownership

 Ownership of the Boop cartoons has changed hands over the intervening decades due to a series of corporate mergers, acquisitions, and divestitures.
-In 1954 Paramount Pictures sold the TV rights to UM&M TV Corp, Paramount was selling off all of their library to pay off debts.
+In 1954, Paramount Pictures sold the TV rights to UM&M TV Corp, Paramount was selling off all of their library to pay off debts.
 UM&M TV Corp. went bankrupt before ever distributing the films, they only got as far as modifying the original masters with their TV titles.
 In 1955 National Telefilm Associates purchased all of the licenses & films owned by UM&M TV Corp. and made 16mm prints to distribute to TV stations.
 In 1985 NTA changed their name to Republic Pictures since much of their feature film library was old Republic movies.
 Aaron Spelling Productions absorbed the new Republic Pictures in 1994 and shortly after was acquired by Viacom, which also acquired Paramount Pictures.
 Then in 2006 Viacom made a corporate split into two separate companies: CBS Corporation and Paramount Pictures (the original distributor).
 As of 2021, Olive Films (under license from Paramount) holds home video rights and Trifecta retains television rights.

 The rights to the "Betty Boop" character were not sold with the cartoons by Paramount, but were transferred to Harvey Comics in 1958 along with the 'Famous Studios' cartoon characters (Casper, Herman & Katnip, Baby Huey, etc.), regardless of whether they had the rights to transfer Betty Boop, according to a 2011 US Court verdict.
 The courts, however, were unable to come to a majority decision concerning ownership of the copyright.
 A trademark on the name (but not legitimately the likeness) of Betty Boop is owned by Fleischer Studios, for which the character was created in the 1930s, but which was unable to claim copyright infringement in a 2008 district court case; the merchandising rights to Betty's name were licensed to King Features Syndicate, until 2021 but since then are licensed to Global Icons Inc.

+Copyright expiration

+Under US copyright law, the earliest appearances of Betty Boop entered the public domain on January 1, 2026.
+However, Fleischer Studios still retains trademark rights on Betty Boop's name and image, which unlike copyrights, do not expire unless it ceases to be used by the rights holder.
+Paramount Pictures still own the copyright to current versions of the character.